smbgood/ewailbots/README.md

 ### Direct Interaction
 Use the `@` prefix to talk to AI employees directly:
 ```
-@Alice Hello!
+@Darah Hello!
 How can you help me today?
 @Bob What's the weather like?
 ```

 ### Sending Messages as Employees
 Moderators can send messages as specific employees:
 ```
-!send_as Alice #general Hello everyone!
+!send_as Darah #general Hello everyone!
 I'm here to help with support questions.
 !dm_as Bob @user Welcome to our server!
 ```